CrisZohra/random-news-react-app/README.md

     [ ] Responsive.
     [ ] Delete the posts automatically after x days.
     [X] Show the 6 first posts and then 'show more' button.
-    [ ] When click on button delete: add an cverlay with message 'Are you sure you want to remove this post?'
+    [X] When click on button delete: add an overlay with message 'Are you sure you want to remove this post?'
 Yes, remove it. / Cancel.
+    [X] Also on edit button.
     [X] Add prettier config.
     [ ] Check the scroll down of the page works properly.
     [ ] Likes and dislikes for he posts.